jlopenshaw41/book-library-api/book-library-api-write-up.md

   return ReaderModel;
 };
 ```
 As it says in their [documentation](https://sequelize.org/master/manual/model-basics.html), "models are the essence of Sequelize".
-Each model represents a table in our database - in this case, the 'readers' table.
-This code defines what our sequelize model, and therefore the corresponding table in our MySQL database, will look like.
+Remember Sequelize sits between our Express app and our database and allows the two to communicate, even though they speak different languages (JavaScript and SQL).
+Each Sequelize model represents a table in our database - in this case, the 'readers' table.
+The code above defines what our Sequelize model, and therefore the corresponding table in our MySQL database, will look like.
 It is standard Sequelize syntax for defining a model.
 Above, we tell it that our readers table should be called 'readers' and have 'name' and 'email' columns (an 'id' column with a unique id number will also be automatically generated).

 3. Next, we need to add some code to our `models/index.js` file so that the reader model/table gets added to the database.
-First we import our reader model in, then after the existing setupDatabase code has run, we create a new variable called Reader and pull in that model function we just created, passing in our connection plus Sequelize, then the sync runs, before returning our Reader.
+First we import our reader model in, then after the existing `setupDatabase` function code, we create a new variable called 'Reader' and pull in that model function we just created, passing in our connection plus Sequelize, then the sync runs (another built-in function), before returning our Reader.
 Amend or paste the following code so your `models/index.js` file looks like this:

 ``` javascript
 const Sequelize = require('sequelize');